-- coaching for personal development.
+- personal mentoring.

 “When the critics disagree, the artist is in accordance with himself”

 I’ve always asked questions about why a certain thing or idea might be avoided, maligned, feared or considered strange, weird, improper, not worth thinking about or simply “wrong”.
-Why so?
+‘Why so?
 Says who?
 What does it mean?
 Is it inherent?
 Is it contextual?
-Why is psychological discomfort often so appealing – and can we please take a closer look, with an intact sense of humour?
+Why is psychological discomfort often so appealing – and can we please take a closer look, with an intact sense of humour?’.

-But I’ve come a long way since investigating haunted buildings for TV, posing as a ‘professional vampire’ and touring the globe as a latex fashion model and burlesque comedienne.
-I have been personally successful in the arts despite the odds being stacked against me but, perhaps more importantly I have created recognisable brands that tens of thousands of men, women and children have directly experienced – and through which they have been delighted and ignited, often to their own surprise.
+I’ve come a long way since investigating haunted buildings for private concerned citizens, tour groups and for TV, posing as a ‘professional vampire’ and touring the globe as a latex and corseted fashion model, as a director and burlesque comedienne.
+I have been personally successful in the arts despite the odds being stacked against me always taking an alternative route, but perhaps more importantly I gained insight as I travelled.

 “Life begins at the end of your comfort zone.”